A Witness’ Observation…

 Forget the romance of the concept – it just doesn’t work.
 There’s also the option of buying a sweet, dessert style wine – that would pair better with the chocolate.

-And bring your other half a Champagne from a great producer, that will make her feel so special.
+And bring your other half a Champagne from a great producer instead, that will make her feel so special.